Celebrity Wellness and Philosophy Corner

 Mornings are sacred.

 I begin by sipping a glass of tepid water with a slice of unwaxed lemon while I cleanse my face with alcohol-free toner and visualise my plans for the day.
 After gently rubbing my face with an organic cotton flannel, I apply a rosehip oil detoxifying renewal booster elixir that enhances the effect of the ‘rejuvenate & recharge’ serum, which I add once my skin has absorbed the booster.
 Next, I dab a tiny drop of eye cream around the brows.
-It’s important to treat this area in order to delay the appearance of the crow’s feet that we women spend most of our thirties and forties worrying about.
+It’s important to treat this area in order to delay the appearance of the crow’s feet that we women spend most of our thirties and forties dreading.
 I finish with my daily moisturiser (SPF 30), which I massage into the skin using circular movements.
 This has been found to stimulate collagen production and enhance muscle memory.
 The massage is literally a form of conversation with the muscle during which I kindly instruct it to keep holding things up.

-Top tip: In the days leading up to ‘that’ time of the month, it pays to use facial products that contain more acid and less fat than your standard skin care regime in order to avoid break-outs and/or the dreaded oily look.
+Top tip: In the days leading up to ‘that’ time of the month, it pays to use facial products that contain more acid and less fat than your standard skin care regime in order to avoid break-outs and/or the horrid oily look.
 Around this time it is also vital to carry an extra stack of blotting paper so you can remain self-assured and relaxed at all times.

 You are what you eat and what you store it in ♥

 Nutrients are important, so I avoid sugar, salt, animal fats, dairy, gluten, hydrogenated vegetable oils, black tea (who wants kidney stones?), spices (except for turmeric which has been known to both prevent and cure cancer, sometimes in the same person), caffeine, parabens, chemicals (including aspartame), alcohol, grains (known to cause acne, eczema and anxiety) carbonated drinks, pesticides (obviously) and carbohydrates.
-The latter become glucose when digested and trust me you do not want glucose in your system.
-(Except a tiny amount for survival).
+The latter become glucose when digested and trust me you do not want glucose in your system, (except a tiny amount for survival).
 It’s been years since I ate potatoes, fruit or berries and I feel much better for it.
 There is a myth, perpetuated by the international agricultural lobby, that the glucose in fruits is different to the glucose in, say, chocolate bars (an obvious no-no), but it is called a ‘myth’ for a reason.
 Glucose equals glucose, and don’t forget that lactose is also glucose.

 I stay clear of wild fish (due to ocean pollution), farmed fish (these are as dangerous as bacon due to their high dioxin levels which are linked to organ damage and immune system dysfunction), fried, grilled or broiled foods (cancer), anything with E-numbers and anything containing oestrogen, although I sometimes allow soya because small amounts can benefit women of a certain age.
 From as early as our twenties, our natural oestrogen levels start to drop, eventually leading to brittle bones, reduced sex drive and insomnia.
 However, we have to balance the desire to strive for a decent oestrogen level with the health risks of consuming soya, which is a known cause of hay fever, asthma, breast cancer, cystic fibrosis, endometrial cancer, hypothyroidism, kidney disease and bladder cancer.

 For the same reason, I never wrap foods in Clingfilm (huge oestrogen concentrations!).
 In fact, I stay clear of plastic boxes of all descriptions, instead storing and cooking foods in ceramic containers that I buy from a local workshop.
 You should always keep food products away from plastic, which is why you must never heat even a vegetarian ready-meal in its container, particularly not in the microwave.
 Microwavable materials are often coated with nonstick chemicals such as perfluorooctane sulfonate and perfluorooctanoic acid, which are linked to cancer.
 Personally, I have also banned plastic bottles from the house.
-They are literally the equivalent of a game of Russian roulette, exceeded only by scented candles, when it comes to the threat to the respiratory systems of mammals.
+These are literally the equivalent of a game of Russian roulette, exceeded only by scented candles, when it comes to the threat to the respiratory systems of mammals.
 It’s made life a little harder, but I am of the firm belief that everything happens for a reason, and by eliminating single-use plastic bottles, I know I am helping the climate.
-It’s important to make a difference and I am adamant that I want to leave the planet in a better condition than it was in when I received it.
+It’s important to make a difference, and I am adamant that I want to leave the planet in a better condition than it was in when I received it.

 Handbag essentials and the importance of hydration